aisingapore/ai-practitioner-handbook/book/6-modelling/evaluating-timeseries.md

 |--------------|------ |------ |------ |------ |------ |------ |------ |------ |
 | Ground Truth |   0   |   0   |   1   |   1   |   0   |   0   |   0   |   1   |
 | Detected     |   0   |   0   |   0   |   1   |   0   |   1   |   0   |   1   |

+The confusion matrix are calculated using Time Segment and Overlapping Segment approach.

 |--------------|---------------------------------------|---------------------- |
 | Time Segment | TP = 2, FP = 1, TN = 3, FN = 1        | Recall = 2 / 3 (0.66) |
 | Overlapping Segment | TP = 2, FP = 1, TN = 3, FN = 0 | Recall = 2 / 2 (1.00) |
 |--------------|---------------------------------------|---------------------- |

 From the table above, we can see that the overlapping approach resulted in a recall of 1.0, being more lenient as compared to the weighted segment.
+As Company A is planning to use the model for machinery failure detection, it is not wise to use such a lenient approach like overlapping segment.
+Instead, the time segment approach will be more appropriate.

 # Conclusion

 While the approaches mentioned in this guide has their advantages, business needs must be taken into consideration while deciding which approach is suitable for your project.

-In one case, the overlapping segments approach could be too lenient, causing models that predicts an anomaly late while still having a “good” performance to punish the model for having a late detection.